 Overcoming Emotional Eating- AKA Stress Eating

 Stress eating, or emotional eating, refers to consuming food for the purpose of regulating your emotional state.
 These foods are commonly high in sugar and fat.
 Sure, they may improve our mood temporarily, but that very short-lived comfort comes at the cost of mental and physical health issues.

-At Foundation Nutrition, we believe small shifts in habits can lead to lasting lifestyle changes.
+At Salus Nutrition, we believe small shifts in habits can lead to lasting lifestyle changes.

 Take Five Seconds